-165. In addition, conditional rebates - that is, rebates that apply if certain conditions are met, such as quantity purchased, type of payment used, or customer loyalty - can have significant pro-competitive effects, one of which is achieving economies of scale:
+165. In addition, conditional rebates - that is, rebates that apply if certain conditions

 "In industries with high fixed costs, such as for instance innovative industries (information technology, pharmaceutical research, etc.) rebates allow suppliers to increase output and, in turn, recover their fixed costs more rapidly (since they will be